bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1105_error_handling.md

 # Error Handling

 ## Introduction
 Welcome to Lesson 5 of Part 1: Swift Intermediates with Bob.
-In this lesson, you are going to learn how to write modular and more explicit code to indicate a possible error message instead of using a bloated, thick `else-if` statement.
+In this lesson, you are going to learn how to write modular and more explicit code to indicate an error message instead of using a bloated, nested,  `else-if` statement.
 Let's dive into it.

 ## Lecture Notes
 ### Problem
 1. How do you warn your co-workers this function can result unexpected outcomes?
 2. What is `do-try` block?
-3. How do you distinguish `try?`, `try!`, and `try`
+3. How do you distinguish `try?`, `try!`, and `try`?

 ### Problem with Else-If alone
 1. Bloated Function
 2. Modularity

-Create a program for a roller coaster ride height limit
+Create a program for a roller coaster height limit
 ```swift
 func checkHeight(height: Int) {
   if height > 200 {